You may have noticed, most of my recipes are gluten-free.

 - Anger – Why???
-Did you eat too much processed food, husband?
-Are your gut bacteria that weak?
-It’s because you never took probiotics when I told you to.
+Did he eat too much processed food?
+Is his gut bacteria that weak?
+It’s because he never took probiotics when I told him to.

 - Bargaining – I’m sure if he takes probiotics this issue can be resolved.
 It has to be in the gut.
 Maybe celiac is reversible.
-It’s definitely a modern issue.
-I’m sure there’s a way out.
+It’s a modern issue – I’m sure there’s a way out.

-- Depression – There’s not a way out.
-If you need me, I’ll be in the corner inhaling chocolate mug cake with all-purpose flour and thoroughly washing the mug out afterward to remove any trace of gluten.
+- Depression – There’s no way out.
+If you need me, I’ll be in the corner inhaling chocolate mug cake made with all-purpose flour.
+I’ll thoroughly wash the mug out afterward to remove any trace of gluten.
 Sighhh.

 - Acceptance – It’s okay.
 I got this.
 I can make gluten-free baked goods.
 I’m sure this will help our family in the long run.
 With the blog, maybe I can help others too.
 Life is good. 🙂